cally-cmd/ParrotEnvyFireplace/README.md

 ## Contributions

 In this project I was responsible for the GameManager, Wood, Parrot, Bird, and FollowCam scripts.
 I also created most of the map, made the prefab for the sign and other parrots, and added to the wood prefabs.
 I made the trail and particle systems and found the image for the dialog box.
 Taryn made the wood prefab, found the tilemap, audio, parrot sprite, while setting them up in the scene where they belonged.
 Taryn also created the idea for game and its narrative.
 Taryn got the canvas and dialog box, the FollowCam script, and the collision of fences and buildings to work properly.
+Taryn made the start button and got it work while I made the fire pit mechanism.